sidecartridge/sidecart-site-dev-docs/sidecartridge-rom/rom-rescue-switcher.md

 ![ROM Rescue Switcher load confirmation screen](/sidecartridge-rom/assets/images/ROMRESCUESWITCHER-2.png)

+## Menu markers

+As in the full SWITCHER applications for TOS and Kickstart, the rescue-switcher list uses status letters to identify special ROM images:

+- `A` means the active or default ROM.
+This is the ROM image that boots when you power on the device normally.
+- `R` means the rescue ROM.
+This is the ROM image that boots when you power on the device in rescue mode.

 ## Notes for SidecarTridge products

 If you are using a product built on the ROM Emulator family, the rescue-mode procedure is product-specific: